fluxsocial/junto-mobile/OPEN-SOURCE.md

 Hey!
 We're excited that you're interested in contributing to Junto and thank you for your time in advance.
 Please review the following guidelines to get started.

 ## Code of Conduct
-We encourage all of our contributors to hold sapcce for mutual respect, diversity, and open-mindedness.
+We encourage all of our contributors to hold space for mutual respect, diversity, and open-mindedness.
 View our code of conduct here.

 ## Contribution Examples